sandavie/Administration-and-Infrastructure-Lab/04-Linux-Server/04-Web-Application-Service/README.md

 ![rsync 2](../05-Screenshots/04-Linux-Server/04-Web-Application-Service/02-rsync-2.png)

-The directory was then copied into `/opt/flaskapp/` using the `cp` command
+- The directory was then copied into `/opt/flaskapp/` using the `cp` command
+- The `flaskapp.service` file was created
+- A series of systemd commands were run to reload the daemon, enable and start the service, and verify it's status
+- Then the deployment of the Flask app service was successfully tested
+-
+!systemd Service Startup](../05-Screenshots/04-Linux-Server/04-Web-Application-Service/03-systemd-service-startup.png)

+🌐 Service Testing

+!systemd Service Verification](../05-Screenshots/04-Linux-Server/04-Web-Application-Service/04-service-verification.png)

+---